thuliteio/getdoks.org/content/docs/basics/shortcodes/index.md

 {{< figure
 src="images/vincent-van-zalinge-kK6c4Bkw-unsplash.jpg"
 alt="A small bird sitting on top of a dry grass field" caption="A small bird sitting on top of a dry grass field.
-Photo by Vincent van Zalinge"
+Photo by Vincent van Zalinge" class="lightbox"
 >}}

 ## Video